oconnor663/jacko.io/posts/async_two.md

 it needs to wait or block, it returns `Pending` instead.[^timing] The caller gets its answer immediately, and in return it promises to call `poll` again later.
-This compromise is the key to running thousands or millions of futures at the same time, like we did in Part One.
+This compromise is the key to running thousands or millions of futures at the same time, like we did in Chapter One.

 [^timing]: If you're skeptical, you can [add some timing and logging][timing]
     around `Sleep::poll` to see that it returns quickly.